 “My art truly is 2,200 miles in the making.
 When I took that first step on the Appalachian Trail in Georgia on my way to Maine, I was searching for positive self-assurance in myself and my abilities.
 Along the way, I discovered more about myself and the world around me than I ever anticipated.
 The most significant discovery, something I always felt I lacked as an artist, was passion.
 Once I found that, everything seemed to fall into place.
 With every new piece I complete, my ultimate goal is for the viewer to experience emotions as if they were on their own self-fulfilling journey.”

 Carol Clay is an acrylic painter.
 Her approach to painting is to create art that is fun, colorful and something people would like to see every day in their home.
-She paints a variety of landscapes, but her favorite subjects are cows and roosters.
-She is known for her bold colors and palette knife work that bring her animal friends to life on canvas.
+She is known for her bold colors and palette knife work that bring her animal friends and impressionist style landscapes to life on canvas.

 Continue reading “Carol Clay”